A chance to have fun, relax and meet other young carers

 Over the past ten years The Children's Society in partnership with YMCA Fairthorne Manor have consulted with the young people on a range of issues including education, health and Young Carers projects.
 These young people's participation has informed the content of two major pieces of carers legislation, guidance for teachers and most recently, the content of the prime minister's carers strategy.
 Over 400 young carers were also involved in informing the content of The Children's Society's Good Childhood Inquiry.

-The continued support from external organisations and members of parliament has ensured that the needs of young carers and their family are being recognised and that changes to legislation, policy and guidance concerning young carers is being made.
+The continued support from external organisations and members of parliament has ensured that the needs of young carers and their family are being recognised and that changes to legislation, policy and guidance concerning young carers are being made.

 'The Young Carers Festival has successfully brought together over 14,000 young carers and is now the largest gathering of young carers in the world.
 The Festival provides young carers the chance to add their voice on issues that are important to them and their families and a weekend where they can enjoy time for themselves.
 Thanks to our partners YMCA Fairthorne Manor, we now have a relaxing weekend of fun and also the opportunity to play a bigger part in decisions affecting all young carers'.